 Your next presentation audience might give your PowerPoint presentation slides much more attention than normal.
 That’s much more attention if you decide to make some changes to those slides.
 The default PowerPoint presentation slide can be miserable to look at.
 So, here are some guidelines to help you get more from your slides the next time you have to give a presentation.

-Here are five simple PowerPoint presentation slide tips to help you get the most from your next presentation.
+Here are five simple PowerPoint tips to help you get the most from your next presentation.

 Text.
 Go easy on the text.
 When you present with PowerPoint slides, less is definitely more.
 So aim to use fewer words.
 Less text.
 It will be easier to read and your audience will approve.

 Bullet points.
 Bullet points and lists sap the strength of any presentation audience.
 Therefore, aim to use them, if you must, only to summarise key points.